+Curriculum and Other Requirements Credits

-ACC 211 Principle of Accounting I 4
+ACC 211 Principles of Accounting I 4

+AST 205 Business Communications 3

 ENG 111 College Composition I 3

-HLT/PED n Health or Physical Education 2
+HLT/PED i Health or Physical Education 1

-ITE 115n Introduction Computer Applications and Concepts 3
+ITE 115 Introduction Computer Applications and Concepts 3

-LGL 110n Introduction to Law and the Legal Assistant 3
+LGL 110 Introduction to Law and the Legal Assistant 3

-LGL 115n Real Estate Law for Legal Assistant 3
+LGL 115 Real Estate Law for Legal Assistants 3

 LGL 117 Family Law 3

 LGL 125 Legal Research 3

 LGL 126 Legal Writing 3

-LGL 200h Ethics for the Legal Assistant 1
+LGL 200 Ethics for the Legal Assistant 1

+LGL 210 Virginia and Federal Procedures 3

+LGL 215 Torts 3

-LGL 2164 Trial Preparation and Discovery Practice 3
+LGL 216 Trial Preparation and Discovery Practice 3

+LGL 218 Criminal Law 3

-LGL 225n Estate Planning and Probate 3
+LGL 225 Estate Planning and Probate 3

-LGL 230n Legal Transaction 3
+LGL 230 Legal Transactions 3

-LGL 235n Legal Aspects of Business Organizations 3
+LGL 235 Legal Aspects of Business Organizations 3

+LGL 238 Bankruptcy 3

-MTH 120n Introduction to Mathematics 3
+MTH 120 Introduction to Mathematics 3

-PSY 120h Human Relations 3
+PSY 120 Human Relations 3

 SDV 100 (or SDV 108) College Success Skills (or College Survival Skills) 1

-SPD 105 Oral Communications 3
+CST 105 Oral Communications 3

-E Legal Assisting Elective 9

-E Social Science Elective 3

-E Humanities/Fine Arts Elective 3
+E 2 Humanities/Fine Arts Elective 3

-Total Minimum Credit ts for Degree 65
+Total Minimum Credits for Degree 67

-Two credits of Health (HUI) or Physical Education (PED) are required of all students.
+- One credit of Health (HLT) or Physical Education (PED) is required of all students.
 Consult approved Health courses in the Description of Courses for selection.
-Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.

-Humanities/Fine Arts and Social Science electives must be chosen from the "Approved Listn of Transfer Courses."
+Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - 2 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+A two-semester sequence of the same course is strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - This course has a prerequisite.
+Prerequisites for all courses are listed in the course description section at the back of the catalog.